acoli-repo/LLODifier/xigt/Readme.md

 NOTICE on tier: In the Abkhaz example, tier/@id is unique per IGT only, not within document (seems just to define a shorthand for @type), therefore preserve @id as a datatype property and create a positional URI for tiers

+NOTICE on @id: In fact, *NO* @id seems to be unique, cf. item/@id in Abkhaz.
+Hence globally disabled @id-based URI generation.
+We keep @id-based URIs for metadata, though.
+Note that this means that @idref resolution needs to be revised.
+Let's assume @ids are unique within a IGT.

 Corpus metadata
 ---